-Some investors can’t sleep at night if they’re afraid their stock portfolio is going to crater overnight.
+Some investors can’t sleep if they’re afraid their stock portfolio is going to crater overnight.
 Using the 60/40 strategy can take some of that anxiety away.

-Additionally, those who are closer to retirement age may choose to shift from a stock-heavy portfolio to a 60/40 portfolio, in an effort to reduce risk and ensure they have enough savings to fund their retirement.
+Additionally, those who are closer to retirement age may choose to shift from a stock-heavy portfolio to a 60/40 portfolio.
+This could help to reduce risk and ensure they have enough savings to fund their retirement.

-Investors who have a high risk tolerance and are looking for a long-term growth strategy might not gravitate toward a 60/40 plan, and instead choose to allocate a higher percentage of their portfolio to stocks.
+Investors who have a high risk tolerance and are looking for a long-term growth strategy might not gravitate toward a 60/40 plan.
+Instead, they may choose to allocate a higher percentage of their portfolio to stocks.

 Alternatives to the 60/40 Portfolio

 There are many other investment strategies to choose from, or investors might create their own rules for portfolio building.
-Here are a few common strategies:
+Here are a few common strategies to consider.

 This portfolio allocates 25% each to stocks, bonds, gold, and cash.